Charles Travis Clay: Early life and education

 Clay was born at Rastrick House in Rastrick, near Halifax, Yorkshire, the younger son of historian and genealogist John William Clay and his wife, Alice Caroline Pilleau.
 His mother was the daughter of Colonel Henry Pilleau and descended from Pezé Pilleau, the notable Huguenot silversmith.
 His only brother, Lionel Pilleau Clay, was killed in action in 1918 in the First World War.

-He was educated at Harrow School, earning a scholarship for mathematics at Balliol College, Oxford in 1904.
+Clay was educated at Harrow School, earning a scholarship for mathematics at Balliol College, Oxford in 1904.
 After gaining only second-class honours in mathematical moderations, he was able to keep his scholarship but read history.
 Under the tutelage of Henry William Carless Davis and Arthur Lionel Smith, he took first-class honours in modern history in 1908.

 Career

 Clay became assistant secretary to the Marquess of Crewe, first at the Colonial Office and then at the India Office.
 After Sir Edmund Gosse retired in 1914, Lord Crewe, at that time Leader of the House of Lords, recommended Clay as an Assistant Librarian at House of Lords Library.
 Shortly afterward, he was commissioned into the Royal Devon Yeomanry and sent to France.
 He rose to the rank of major and was twice mentioned in dispatches.

-He succeeded as House of Lords librarian in 1922, and served approximately three decades in the post while continuing to pursue his passion for genealogy and antiquities, earning a reputation for his expertise in both art and archaeology.
+Clay succeeded as House of Lords librarian in 1922, and served approximately three decades in the post while continuing to pursue his passion for genealogy and antiquities, earning a reputation for his expertise in both art and archaeology.

-From the early 1920s he meticulously pursued his interest in the history of Yorkshire and published numerous volumes for the Yorkshire Archaeological and History Society.
+From the early 1920s Clay meticulously pursued his interest in the history of Yorkshire and published numerous volumes for the Yorkshire Archaeological and History Society.

-He was a Fellow of the Society of Antiquaries (FSA) for 65 years and vice-president of the society from 1934 to 1938.
+Clay was a Fellow of the Society of Antiquaries (FSA) for 65 years and vice-president of the society from 1934 to 1938.
 He also served as honorary vice-president of the Royal Historical Society.
 He was a member of the Huguenot Society and the Harleian Society as well as the Roxburgh Club for bibliophiles.

 In 1943, Clay was awarded an honorary DLitt [Doctorate of Letters] from the University of Leeds.
 He was appointed a Companion of the Order of the Bath, civil division, in the 1944 New Year Honours.
 He was elected a Fellow of the British Academy elected in 1950.
+He edited multiple volumes of Early Yorkshire Charters during his career.

-Following his retirement, he was knighted in the 1957 Birthday Honours.
+Following his retirement, Clay was knighted in the 1957 Birthday Honours.

 Personal life

-In 1913, Clay married the Hon.
-Alice Violet Robson (1892–1972), daughter of Liberal MP and Attorney General William Robson, Baron Robson.
-She was a life-long Liberal.
+In 1913, Clay married Alice Violet Robson (1892–1972), daughter of Liberal MP and Attorney General William Robson, Baron Robson.
+She was a lifelong Liberal.
 They had three daughters: Rachel Maxwell-Hyslop (1914–2011), a prominent archaeologist; Dr Diana Franklin Laurenson (1920–1977), who defended her doctoral thesis at the London School of Economics in 1960 and taught at the London Polytechnic; and Rosemary Travis Howarth (1924–2009) who studied and subsequently worked at the Courtauld Institute of Art.
-All three daughters married and there were eight grandchildren and 14 great grandchildren.
+All three daughters married and there were eight grandchildren and 14 great-grandchildren.

-Sir Charles Travis Clay died in Little Tew, Oxfordshire, in 1978.
+Clay died in Little Tew, Oxfordshire, in 1978.